BlueBrain/NeuroMorphoVis/info/installation/install.md

 ## Blender Installation

+Depending on your operating system, but assuming a UNIX-based one, Blender can be installed as
++ installed as a system package,
++ and also can be downloaded from this [repository](http://download.blender.org/release/).

-All the different versions of Blender can be downloaded from this [repository](http://download.blender.org/release/).
-You can also install Blender
+All the different versions of Blender can be downloaded from  You can also install Blender

 + Download Blender from this [repository](http://download.blender.org/release/Blender2.78/).
 + Extract the file.